-Table 13.
+Table 12.
 FSC Definitions

-Item Definition T {SENSOR} Temperature reported from the processor on-die thermal sensor.
-T {CONTROL} T {CONTROL} is the specification limit for use with the on-die thermal sensor T {LOW} The temperature above which the fan will begin to accelerate in response to the on-die thermal sensor temperature.
+Item Definition T {SENSOR} Temperature reported from the processor digital thermal sensor.
+T {CONTROL} T {CONTROL} is the specification limit for use with the digital thermal sensor T_LOW The temperature above which the fan will begin to accelerate in response to the digital thermal sensor temperature.
 Hysteresis The number of degrees below T{CONTROL} the fans will remain on before slowing down.
-T {HIGH} The temperature at which the fan is operating at full speed (100% PWM Duty Cycle).
-By specification this is T{CONTROL} .
+T{HIGH} The temperature at which the fan is operating at full speed (100% PWM Duty Cycle).
+By specification this is Tcontrol.
 All Fans ON The processor temperature at which all fans in the system are increased to 100% Duty Cycle.
-Min PWM Minimum pulse width modulation (% duty cycle) that the fans will run at when T{SENSOR} is less than T{Low} .
+Min PWM Minimum pulse width modulation (% duty cycle) that the fans will run at when T{SENSOR} is less than T{LOW} .
 Spin-up Amount of time fan is run at 100% duty cycle to overcome fan inertia.
 PWM Freq The operating frequency of the PWM signal.
 T {AVERAGING} The time (in seconds) that elapses while the fan is gradually sped up in response to a processor temperature spike.